mdenoronha/dating-app/README.md

 A milestone project displaying capabilities in HTML, CSS, Javascript, Python, the Django framework.</br>
 The project is a website which allows users to create accounts, edit profiles and search and engage with other users.</br>
-The project makes use of Bootstrap framwork for front end styling and functionality.</br>
+The project makes use of Bootstrap framework for front end styling and functionality.</br>

 The project can be found [here](https://dating-app-mvd.herokuapp.com/)